-The Eiffel Tower is the great iconic Paris landmark, an amazing sight due to its extraordinary architecture and sheer size.
-If you go to Paris, you simply must see it.
-Of course you can see it from almost any vantage point in Paris, particularly at night when it flashes with coloured lights every hour until 2am in the summer.
-But if you can, go to the top; the view is tremendous.
+The Eiffel Tower is the great iconic Paris landmark and an amazing sight, due to its extraordinary architecture and sheer size.
+Of course, you can see it from almost any vantage point in Paris, particularly at night when it flashes with colored lights every hour until 2am in the summer.
+However, you simply must visit the tower itself and go to the top to truly appreciate it, as the view is tremendous.

 - It's a must-see if you visit Paris

 - There's a skating rink on the 1st floor during the Christmas holiday season

 - Crowded, with long lines in high season

 About the Eiffel Tower

 - Built for the World Exposition of 1889, over 204 million people have visited it since

 - So tall, you do not have to visit the Eiffel Tower to see it, as almost any location in central Paris is bound to have a view of the architectural wonder

 Champs du Mars